 Take the individualised technological learner-based and learner-paced programmes in schools in Russia and in Argentina that are part of ORT’s non-profit global federation of autonomous national organisations that promote education and training worldwide.
-Or a school federation in working-class south London in the UK that has every conceivable piece of technology – 5 schools are linked together with iPAds, iPhones, Promethean electronic tables, white boards… You name it, they have it!
-Neil Hopkins, the Head Teacher presides over this empire without raising a sweat – its fully networked.
+Or a school federation in working-class south London in the UK that has every conceivable piece of technology – five schools are linked together with iPAds, iPhones, Promethean electronic tables, white boards… You name it, they have it!
+Principal Neil Hopkins presides over this empire without raising a sweat – it’s fully networked.
 Kids are working hard, participating in thinking, designing, planning and producing – not just reproducing – and they get some of the best results in the country.
-Here in SA, some cell phone users report they can only go online once in a couple of weeks because they don’t have the R2.00 to get connected.
+Here in South Africa, some cell phone users report they can only go online once in a couple of weeks because they don’t have the R2.00 to get connected.
 So how on earth do we catch up in a country where internet and cell phone connections remain so expensive?

 For a start, we should teach kids within their own context: start where they are with what they have and what they want!
 And what they have is cell phones, almost everywhere!
 The challenge now is to provide the kind of material they want to read and help them to become discerning readers – and writers – in an era of what has been dubbed “linguistic whateverism”.